Lemoncode/angular-architecture-essentials/angular_12/services/08-avoid-multiple-instances-lazy-loading/readme.md

 export class AppModule { }

 ```

+> Run the application and add a new employee on `Home` and then navigate to `Employees`

 * What will happen now if we include a new item?
 If we introduce a new item in __home__ page (eager region loaded), we can check out that now is not reflected in the lazy loaded module.

 * The reason for this behavior is that lazy loaded modules, has its own injector.